Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Introduction

-Our contributions are two-fold: first, we propose a general framework to estimate the optimal DTRs under the stagewise risk constraints; the proposed framework reduces to the outcome weighted learning for DTRs in \citet{zhao_new_2015} when there is no risk constraint, and reduces to the method in \citet{wang_learning_2018} when there is only one stage.
-Second, our work establishes the non-asymptotic results for the estimated DTRs for both value and risk functions and such results have never been given before.
+Our contributions are two-fold: first, we propose a general framework to estimate the optimal DTRs under the stagewise risk constraints.
+We note that the proposed framework reduces to the outcome weighted learning for DTRs in \citet{zhao_new_2015} when there is no risk constraint and reduces to the method in \citet{wang_learning_2018} when there is only one stage.
+When stagewise risk restrictions are imposed, we show that the backward induction technique adopted in \citet{zhao_new_2015} along with the single-stage framework proposed in \citet{wang_learning_2018} can be jointly used to solve the optimal DTRs under the stagewise risk constraints.
+We note that such extension is nontrivial since the treatment of each stage is entangled with unknown treatments of the previous stage through risk constraints when the backward induction technique is used.
+Hence, additional theoretical justification is needed to rigorously prove that the problem can be decomposed into a series of constrained optimal treatment regimen problems of the current stage under acute risk assumption.
+Second, our work establishes the non-asymptotic results for the estimated DTRs for both value and risk functions, and such results have never been given before.
 In particular, we show that support vector machines still yield Fisher consistent treatment rules under a range of risk constraints.
-Our theory also shows that the convergence rate of the predicted value function is in an order of the cubic root of the sample size and the convergence rate for the risk control has an order of the square root of the sample size.
+Our theory also shows that the convergence rate of the predicted value function is in the order of the cubic root of the sample size, and the convergence rate for the risk control has the order of the square root of the sample size.

 The remaining paper is organized as follows.
 In Section 2, we discuss the statistical framework of BR-DTRs and give the complete BR-DTRs algorithm.
 In Section 3, we provide further theoretical justification for BR-DRTs.
 We demonstrate the performance of BR-DTRs via simulation studies in Section 4 and apply the method to a real study of T2D patients in Section 5.